REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Related Works

 \subsection{Autonomous Humanoid Loco-Manipulation}

-To achieve autonomous task execution on humanoid robots, many studies adopt modern behavior cloning (BC) techniques, such as DP~\cite{diffusion_policy} or action-chunking transformer~\cite{aloha}, to learn contact-rich manipulation directly from multi-modal demonstration data.
+To achieve autonomous task execution on humanoid robots, many studies adopt modern behavior cloning (BC) techniques, such as diffusion policy (DP)~\cite{diffusion_policy} or action-chunking transformer~\cite{aloha}, to learn contact-rich manipulation directly from multi-modal demonstration data.
 However, while most autonomous policies focus on relatively stable manipulator platforms, extending these approaches to autonomous humanoid loco-manipulation remains challenging due to underactuated and unstable dynamics, and the need to coordinate whole-body motion over long horizons.

-Among the few prior works on autonomous humanoid loco-manipulation, some approaches adopt hierarchical frameworks that decouple high-level planning from low-level whole-body control, thereby keeping the action space simple and interpretable.
-For example, \cite{ze2025twist2, humanplus, yin2025visualmimic} employs a planner–controller hierarchy to structure decision making and execution.
+Among the few prior works on autonomous humanoid loco-manipulation, some approaches adopt hierarchical frameworks that decouple motion planning from loco-manipulation command tracking, thereby keeping the action space simple and interpretable.
+For example, \cite{ze2025twist2, humanplus, yin2025visualmimic} employ a planner–controller hierarchy to structure decision making and execution.
 Other approaches maintain a unified end-to-end policy but rely on large-scale domain randomization to integrate perception and improve sim-to-real robustness, as demonstrated in recent work on humanoid door opening~\cite{xue2025openingsimtorealdoorhumanoid, weng2025hdmi}.
-Our REFINE-DP's hierarchical framework falls into the first category, with a high-level planner offering the advantage of learning a diverse range of tasks.
+Our REFINE-DP's hierarchical framework falls into the first category, with a motion planner offering the advantage of learning a diverse range of tasks.
+Instead of freezing the control policy during the optimization of a planner policy \cite{sferrazza_humanoidbench_2024}, we jointly optimize both policies to simultaneously achieve better task success rate and tracking performance.